Skip to Main Content

 Recognition and Where It Places Selby's

 Michelin one-star recognition in both 2024 and 2025 is a specific signal.
 The guide awards one star for cooking worth a detour, and at the Peninsula level, where the competition thins out considerably compared to San Francisco, the designation marks Selby's as the area's most credentialed table.
-Opinionated About Dining's North America rankings place Selby's at #492 in 2025, up from #521 in 2024, with a prior casual-category recommendation in 2023.
+Opinionated About Dining's North America rankings place Selby's at #492 in 2025, up from #521 in 2024.
 The OAD trajectory from recommended to ranked, with upward movement in consecutive years, suggests a kitchen that has gotten more consistent rather than leveling off after initial recognition.

 That upward trajectory matters in the context of Bay Area fine dining, where the leading end is concentrated in San Francisco and Napa.
 Rooms like Providence in Los Angeles and Addison in San Diego demonstrate that Michelin-credentialed American dining operates credibly outside major metro cores, and Selby's makes the same argument for the Peninsula.
 It is not a satellite of the San Francisco scene; it runs its own program with its own competitive identity.

-Google's 4.4 rating across 425 reviews is worth noting as a floor signal: at the $$$$ price point, guest sentiment at that volume and that consistency indicates the room is delivering on its price promise to a broad range of diners, not only to specialists who arrived prepared to be impressed.
+Google's 4.4 rating across 493 reviews is a useful signal: at the $$$$ price point, it suggests the room is meeting its price promise for a broad range of diners.
 For reference on the range of what American fine dining delivers nationally, the landmark French-American format at Le Bernardin in New York City and the immersive American format at The Inn at Little Washington represent the high-water marks against which ambitious American rooms are often measured.

 Planning the Evening

 Selby's runs dinner service only, opening at 5 pm seven days a week and closing at 9 pm each night.
 That consistent daily schedule, including Mondays, when many of the Bay Area's serious restaurants are dark, gives flexibility that matters for visitors working around Peninsula business schedules.
-The cuisine is priced at the $$$ dinner tier, meaning a two-course meal before beverages and tip runs above $66, and the $$$$ overall price range signals that the full experience, with wine, pushes considerably further.
-For travelers looking to extend their stay on the Peninsula, our full Atherton hotels guide covers nearby accommodation options.
-Those looking to explore beyond dinner will find context in our full Atherton bars guide, our full Atherton wineries guide, and our full Atherton experiences guide.
+The cuisine is priced at the $$$$ level.
+For travelers looking to extend their stay on the Peninsula,

 Bacchus Management Group operates the restaurant, and general manager Bob Moore runs the floor.
 The staffing structure, a named GM, multiple wine directors, and a full sommelier team, reflects a hospitality operation built for service consistency rather than personality-driven service, which suits a room that attracts a repeat local clientele as much as destination diners.
 That repeat dynamic is partly what drives the OAD upward movement: a room that keeps locals coming back earns a different kind of credibility than one sustained primarily by tourism.